A panoramic view of Japan's skyline at sunset, with the Tokyo Tower brightly illuminated.

 15 Best Things to Do in Tokyo, Japan

-Deciding what to see and do in a city as vast and captivating as Tokyo can feel overwhelming.
-With its centuries-old history, ancient temples and shrines, the blend of modern and traditional architecture, world-class museums, and cutting-edge technology, there are endless options to choose from.
+Figuring out what to see and do in a city as big and fascinating as Tokyo can feel a bit overwhelming.
+With its mix of ancient shrines, modern architecture, world-class museums and high-tech everything, the options are pretty much endless.

 Did you know?
 Before 1868, Tokyo was called Edo.
 In the 15th century, Edo was a small fishing village with a modest castle.
 However, its fate changed drastically when powerful samurai leader Tokugawa Ieyasu chose Edo as Japan’s political centre in 1603.